adornogomes/MetaWorks_Based_On_ECF_Framework/README.md

 		#                                                                                           #
 		#############################################################################################

+		 To leave the CM use the command "exit".

-7. After running the main script for the first time, there is no need to run it again.
+8. After running the main script for the first time, there is no need to run it again.
 All the software needed to support the environment was already installed.
 To manage the VMM we have to use the following Vagrant commands:

 	**- Vagrant status:** Run this command to check the current status of the VMM.